 Bosque Conservation Days

-Friends of Bosque del Apache participated in 2018 Bosque Conservation Day, in place of holding our annual Field Day.
+Friends of Bosque del Apache participates in Bosque Conservation Day

 Bosque Conservation Day exposed kids to fun and useful skills in over a dozen learning stations – activities included Tracks and Scat, Wildlife Identification, Paleontology, Geology, Birds of Prey, and more.
 By collaborating in this event, Friends impacted many more students (200 vs the normal 48 at past Field Days).
 The bus fares and lunches for all students were covered thanks to the collaboration across organizations.